team-thunderfoot/wysiwyg-content/README.md

 ### lists

 Styles the default wordpress blocks.
+Unordered list artworks can be circles, squares or images, it depends on the variables we add ($X-artwork-X).
+If they're circles or squares they can be filled or just bordered.
+Variables named $second-level-artwork-X or $third-level-artwork-X should only be added in case we want a different value for them than for the other levels.

 #### Editable variables

 - $text-font
 - $one-number-width
-- $first-level-dot-width
+- $first-level-artwork-width
-- $first-level-dot-top
+- $first-level-artwork-top
-- $second-level-dot-width: false by default
+- $second-level-artwork-width: false by default
-- $second-level-dot-top: false by default
+- $second-level-artwork-top: false by default
-- $third-level-dot-width: false by default
+- $third-level-artwork-width: false by default
-- $third-level-dot-top: false by default
+- $third-level-artwork-top: false by default
 - $text-font-weight: false by default
+- $text-color
+- $number-color
+- $first-level-artwork-image: false by default
+- $first-level-artwork-border-radius: false by default
+- $first-level-artwork-background: false by default
+- $first-level-artwork-border-width: false by default
+- $first-level-artwork-border-color: false by default
+- $second-level-artwork-image: false by default
+- $second-level-artwork-border-radius: false by default
+- $second-level-artwork-background: false by default
+- $second-level-artwork-border-width: false by default
+- $second-level-artwork-border-color: false by default
+- $third-level-artwork-image: false by default
+- $third-level-artwork-border-radius: false by default
+- $third-level-artwork-background: false by default
+- $third-level-artwork-border-width: false by default
+- $third-level-artwork-border-color: false by default

 #### Editable variables for Modifiers

 - $text-color
 - $number-color
-- $first-level-dot-image: false by default
-- $first-level-dot-background: false by default
-- $first-level-dot-border-width: false by default
-- $first-level-dot-border-color: false by default
-- $second-level-dot-image: false by default
-- $second-level-dot-background: false by default
-- $second-level-dot-border-width: false by default
-- $second-level-dot-border-color: false by default
-- $third-level-dot-image: false by default
-- $third-level-dot-background: false by default
-- $third-level-dot-border-width: false by default
-- $third-level-dot-border-color: false by default
+- $first-level-artwork-image
+- $first-level-artwork-border-radius
+- $first-level-artwork-background
+- $first-level-artwork-border-width
+- $first-level-artwork-border-color
+- $second-level-artwork-image
+- $second-level-artwork-border-radius
+- $second-level-artwork-background
+- $second-level-artwork-border-width
+- $second-level-artwork-border-color
+- $third-level-artwork-image
+- $third-level-artwork-border-radius
+- $third-level-artwork-background
+- $third-level-artwork-border-width
+- $third-level-artwork-border-color

 ### paragraphs